msampathkumar/datadriven/Project Submission Experiment.md

 [TOC]

 ## Definition

 ### Project Overview

 Across Africa, cholera, typhoid, dysentery and other diseases kill thousands each year.
 To help the people of Tanzania(2007), The Tanzanian government, with support from UN Development Programme(UNDP), responded to the water problems by the installation of Drinking Water Taps and Decentralized the maintenance for a quick response.
 Today this water infrastructure is facing repair and maintenance issues causing a disconnection for drinking water needs.

 The Taarifa Platform is an open source web API, designed to close citizen feedback loops.
 Using Taarifa people can report their social issues(like water, electricity, food and other) from different forms of communications like SMS, Web Forums, Emails or Twitter.
-Later these reports are placed into a workflow where they can be followed up and acted upon while engaging citizens and community.
+Later these reports are placed into a work flow where they can be followed up and acted upon while engaging citizens and community.
 A message then will to local central governing body notifying the issue & the location.

 ![Image][water_pump_with_kids]

-__Personal Motivation__: Long before I joined a school I remember a glimpse from the past, where lots of people standing in long queue for drinking water.
-May be it was the first time I have ever seen people struggling for drinking water till late evenings(like the above image show), on that day I felt sad.
+__Personal Motivation__: When I was a kid, I used see lots of common people standing in long queue for drinking water.
+May be it was the first time I have ever seen people struggling for drinking water till late evenings(like the above image show), on that day I did not understand much then and maybe I think I wanted to help them.
 Every time I read about this problem statement I still do feel the same way.

 We all are given wonderful opportunity(by Mother Nature/Life/God) for growth and education to live a good life filled with hard work, sweat that would lead to a happy life.
-And I believe its right to providing/sharing basic facilities is minimum help we can do our fellow passengers in our journey of life.
+And I believe its right to provide/share basic facilities is minimum help we can do our fellow passengers in our journey of life.

 > We all are not the same but when we all share what we have, then there would be no one better than us.